-Money is fungible: if issuing debt and new shares were easy for private companies, directors would be able to accommodate nearly any shareholder return preference.
-For example, even a high growth company with ample attractive investment opportunities could fund dividends to current shareholders through issuance of new debt or new equity.
-In practice, however, the board's discretion to tailor the form of returns to accommodate shareholder preferences is broadly constrained by life cycle factors and the company's current capital structure.
+Money is fungible: if issuing debt and new shares were easy for family businesses, directors would be able to accommodate nearly any shareholder return preference.
+For example, even a high growth family business with ample attractive investment opportunities could fund dividends to current shareholders through issuance of new debt or new equity.
+In practice, however, the board's discretion to tailor the form of returns to accommodate family shareholder preferences is broadly constrained by life cycle factors and the company's current capital structure.